damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

     See merge request $MERGE_REQUEST_REFERENCE

-The previous default message is available as an option when customising the merge commit message.
+The previous default message is available as an option when customizing the merge commit message.

 Thanks to Gabriel Gizotti!

 ## Shorthand cross-project references in GitLab Flavored Markdown

 Previously, a reference to something in another project always included the namespace, even if the project was in the same namespace.

 Now, shorthand references are available.
 So from within the `gitlab-org/gitlab-ce` project, you can refer to issue #1 in GitLab Workhorse by writing `gitlab-workhorse#1` instead of `gitlab-org/gitlab-workhorse#1`, saving precious keystrokes!

 For more information, see the [special GitLab references](https://docs.gitlab.com/ce/user/markdown.html#special-gitlab-references) section of our Markdown documentation.